Hedwig and the Angry Inch (musical): Canada

 The Canadian premiere was in 2001 in Toronto starring Ted Dykstra, with musical direction by Moe Berg of The Pursuit of Happiness.

 The show premiered in Western Canada with simultaneous productions in Edmonton and Vancouver in April 2003.
-The Theatre Network production in Edmonton—directed by Bradley Moss and featuring Michael Scholar, Jr. as Hedwig and Rachael Johnston as Yitzhak—opened April 1 and was held over until April 27.
+The Theatre Network production in Edmonton—directed by Bradley Moss and featuring Michael Scholar Jr. as Hedwig and Rachael Johnston as Yitzhak—opened April 1 and was held over until April 27.
 In Vancouver, Hoarse Raven Theatre's production, directed by Michael Fera, opened April 4 featuring Greg Armstrong-Morris as Hedwig and Meghan Gardiner as Yitzhak, and was held over until June 7.
 Further productions in Canada included a sold out 2007 production by Pickled Productions, and a 2009 Toronto production by Ghost Light Projects.

 From October 2 through to November 2, 2013, Ghost Light Projects returned the production to Vancouver for a five-week engagement at The Cobalt.
 This production starred Ryan Alexander McDonald as Hedwig and Lee McKeown as Yitzhak, with music direction by Juno Award winner Mark Reid and direction by Randie Parliament and Greg Bishop.

+Romania

+A Romanian production of Hedwig and the Angry Inch opened the 21st of March 2023, in Bucharest, at Teatrul Metropolis, staged by Teatrul Stela Popescu.
+It is directed and choreographed by Răzvan Mazilu, with the dialogue translated by Carmen Stanciu, the lyrics translated by Alex Ștefănescu, and the set design by Adriana Grand.
+It stars Lucian Ionescu and Tudor-Cucu Dumitrescu alternating as Hedwig and Ana-Maria Ivan and Crina Matei alternating as Yitzhak.